Updated daily: Here are the 10 best Amazon deals today

 Get deals and shopping advice delivered straight to your phone.
 Sign up for text message alerts from the experts at Reviewed.

-Below, you’ll find our top Amazon deals right now, including one of our favorite TVs, a popular popcorn maker and a best-selling electric toothbrush, all of which have been vetted by our team of deals experts to make sure they’re "best of web" prices.
+Below, you’ll find our top Amazon deals right now, including our favorite fitness tracker, a top-rated portable jump starter and a customer-favorite snow shovel, all of which have been vetted by our team of deals experts to make sure they’re "best of web" prices.
+If you’re looking for N95 and KN95 masks this winter, Amazon also has plenty of choices on sale right now.

-►Valentine's Day gifts: 20 amazing gifts for women that are romantic and thoughtful.
+►Presidents’ Day: Shop the best deals on TVs, appliances and everything in-between ahead of the holiday

-►Amazon to open its first in-person clothing store.
-What we know about the new Amazon Style.
+►Cloth masks are no longer recommended to protect against the omicron variant: Here's how to find the best KN95 masks for kids and N95 masks are your best mask option—here's where to buy them online.

 If you’re not already an Amazon Prime subscriber, you can sign up for a 30-day membership for free.
 An Amazon Prime subscription gets you free two-day shipping and tons of other benefits for $12.99 a month ($6.49 for students and $5.99 for those receiving qualifying government assistance).